FREQUENTLY ASKED QUESTIONS

 For the upcoming year, an application form and instructions can be found on this site here.

-Scholarship applications open 1 July and close 31 August for study in the following academic year (ie apply between 1 July 2022 and 31 August 2022 for 2023 study).
+Scholarship applications open on 1 July and close on 31 August for study in the following academic year (ie apply between 1 July 2023 and 31 August 2023 for 2024 study).

 The Pinnacle Foundation is committed to protecting your personal information.
 The Pinnacle Foundation is bound by the Privacy Act 1988 (Cth), which sets out a number of principles concerning the privacy of individuals.
 Your application will be reviewed by Pinnacle Foundation assessors involved in the selection process and by relevant members of the management team.
 Information is kept securely.
 Please see our Privacy Policy for more details.